raspberrypilearning/count-the-creatures/en/step_8.md

 + Used the `Video Sensing`{:class="block3extensions"} extension blocks to detect colours in real-world objects
 + Used the `or`{:class="block3operators"} operator to aid colour identification

-If you are following the [Keep it green] pathway of projects, then try out the project [Project name].
+If you have been following the [Protect our planet](https://projects.raspberrypi.org/en/pathways/environment) projects, then try out the project [Electricity generation](https://projects.raspberrypi.org/en/projects/electricity-generation).

 You could also create origami animals that represent the animals that you are counting.
 You can [find many different origami animals to create here](http://rpf.io/origami){:target="_blank"}.